SM-64 Navaho: Survivors

-One remaining X-10 is on display at the United States Air Force Museum Annex at Wright-Patterson AFB, OH.
+One remaining X-10 is on display at the United States Air Force Museum Research and Development Gallery.

 A Navaho booster rocket, though not marked as such, is currently displayed in front of a VFW post in Fort McCoy, Florida.

-The other remaining Navaho missile was previously displayed outside the south entrance gate of Cape Canaveral Air Force Station, Florida.
-This survivor was damaged by Hurricane Matthew on 7 October 2016, but was restored by the Space and Missile Museum Foundation and reinstalled in March, 2021.
+The other remaining Navaho missile is at the Cape Canaveral Air Force Station, Florida.
+This survivor was damaged by Hurricane Matthew in 2016, but was restored by the Space and Missile Museum Foundation and reinstalled in March, 2021, and is displayed outside the south entrance gate at the Cape Canaveral Space Force Museum.

 Notable appearances in media

 The 1960s series Men Into Space used footage of the SM-64 and X-10 tests at Edwards AFB to depict spacecraft landings on a desert runway.